dimitritholen/ultra-compact-prompt-language/README.md

 **Current Constraints:**

-1. Models aren't trained on UCPL specifically—comprehension relies on in-context learning
+1. Models aren't trained on UCPL specifically - comprehension relies on in-context learning
 2. Learning curve for new users
 3. Not human-readable for non-practitioners
 4. Risk of semantic ambiguity with aggressive compression